cisagov/development-guide/CONTRIBUTING.md

 eval "$(pyenv virtualenv-init -)"
 ```

-For Linux, Windows Subsystem for Linux (WSL), or on macOS (if you
+For Linux, Windows Subsystem for Linux (WSL), or macOS (if you
 don't want to use `brew`) you can use
 [pyenv/pyenv-installer](https://github.com/pyenv/pyenv-installer) to
 install the necessary tools.
 Before running this ensure that you have